Online gambling in Colorado is already available for sports bettors, and there are high hopes that casinos and poker rooms will follow in due course.

 This is a bet on the total combined points scored for both teams in a single event, and you take either over or under the posted line.
 That’s why it’s also known as an over/under bet.
 You can also find over/under bets on a team’s win total for the entire season.

-A series of small bets that, when combined into one large bet, becomes a parlay.
+A series of small bets that, when combined into one large bet, become a parlay.
 These can involve two bets, three bets, or more.
 If each individual bet wins, the parlay wins and pays off bigger odds.
 But if just one bet loses, the entire parlay becomes worthless.

 Similar to a parlay in that you play a series of small bets.
 But unlike with a parlay, each bet plays its own odds and pays off if it wins.
 It’s similar to boxing a trifecta in horse racing.

-Proposition bets are bets that take place inside regular game play and are particularly popular during special events, like the Super Bowl.
+Proposition bets are bets that take place inside regular gameplay and are particularly popular during special events, like the Super Bowl.
 They can involve event props, like the total number of rounds in a UFC fight; team props, like the first team to score a touchdown; and individual props, like which quarterback throws the most touchdowns.